 The foreign exchange market provides the environment for establishing the demand supply equilibrium between currencies based on which the rate of conversion is established.
 Thus the rate of exchange for a currency is known from the quotation in the foreign exchange market.
 The banks operating at a given financial centre, and dealing in foreign exchange, constitute/represent the foreign exchange market.
 The rates in the foreign exchange market are determined by the interaction of the forces of demand for and supply of the commodity dealt in, viz: foreign currencies.
 Foreign currencies cannot be created domestically.
-Therefore, every country strives to balance the inflows and outflows of foreign currencies.
-Therefore, the need arises for regulating or controlling foreign currency transactions.
+Therefore, every country strives to balance the inflows and outflows of foreign currency transactions.
 In India such measures are collectively called 'Exchange Control Regulations.'
 (ECR).